John Mahama to host 2024 NDC Policy Dialogue in Eastern Region

-The former president and flagbearer of the National Democratic Congress (NDC), John Dramani Mahama is expected to host the 2024 Policy Dialogue on the 22nd and 23rd of February 2024 in the Eastern Region.
+The former president and flagbearer of the National Democratic Congress (NDC), John Dramani Mahama, is expected to host the 2024 Policy Dialogue in the Eastern Region on the 22nd and 23rd of February, 2024.

-This programme aims to deliberate on the NDC's Policy Priorities for the 2024 Presidential and Parliamentary Elections scheduled for 7th December 2024.
+This programme aims to deliberate on the NDC's policy priorities for the presidential and parliamentary elections scheduled for December 7, 2024.

 The Dialogue would also concentrate on the 24-hour economy and prioritize policy proposals to transform Ghana.

-Some 200 experts, pooled from the Minority Caucus of Parliament, the Social Democratic LAB thematic groups comprising Human Development, Finance and Economy and Governance; will participate in the Dialogue.
+Some 200 experts, pooled from the Minority Caucus of Parliament and the Social Democratic LAB thematic groups comprising Human Development, Finance and Economy and Governance, will participate in the Dialogue.